 Vilcabamba is experiencing some sort of gringo boom, it seems like.
 It’s especially popular with the retired folks.
 We came to Vilcabamba on our way to Peru from Baños.
 We didn’t really know what to expect – but surely we didn’t expect a town overrun with expats and tourists.

-Baños, Ecuador I finally got around to sending mine to my folks in Indonesia (the one in the middle).
 Baños is located at the bottom of a still very much active volcano, Tungurahua.
 So active that it’s constantly spewing smokes.
 It definitely makes life exciting.
-Fortunately, Baños is located away from the mouth of the …

 Having stayed in Baños for almost 2 months, both Jack and I have discovered some places that quickly became our favorites.
-We’d love to share them with you.
+We’d love to share some of them with you.

-Baños, Ecuador Our last week at Baños has been hectic to say the least.
-We had very little time to spend on this blog.
 When we’re not working or partying, we’re jumping off bridges.
 There’s this bridge in Banos called San Francisco, which is the longest, tallest bridge in town.
 Go to the bridge at any given time and you’ll find a couple of guys hanging out offering a chance to swing jump off the bridge.

 We stumbled across this apartment when we were trying to help our friends, Miin and Neil, to find an apartment here in Baños.

 The guy quoted us $25 per person per week to this 3 br apartment right in the center of the city.

 (You should’ve seen the face of the wife when she found out – she knew she could’ve charged us more.)